unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 String
 {: .label }

-The text to show for the clear button (when applyMultipleFilters is set as true).
+The text to show for the clear button.

+{: .note }
+applyMultipleFilters needs to be set to true for this to work.

 ### Default Value
 {: .no_toc }